lo-designs/YouthMattersApp/README.md

 ## Health & wellness app for adolescents/young adults.

 Youth|Matters is an app to help adolescents/young adults find health & wellness resources.
-The main purpose of the app is to help users filter through resources in order to find the ones that best fit their needs; to do so, the user can create an account to save their specifications & preferences, and the app will "recommend" resources based on what the user selects.
+The main purpose of the app is to help users filter through resources in order to find the ones that best fit their needs; the user can create an account to save their specifications & preferences, and the app will filter out appropriate resources based on what the user selects.

 ___________